 John Day, Prairie City and Hines, OR. – Prescribed fire operations will continue as weather permits across the forest.

 For the safety of firefighters and the public, roads and areas of prescribed fire activity will be signed, please avoid these areas so as not to interfere with ongoing operations.
-For safety, roads, trails, and areas may close temporarily as firefighter operations are taking place.
+For safety, roads, trails, and areas may need to close temporarily as firefighter operations are taking place.
 Smoky conditions may also reduce visibility to a level that would require additional temporary closures.
 During prescribed fire operations, there is potential for impacts to camping and hunting.
 Hunters are advised to plan ahead, for their safety they should not camp in or near an area of prescribed fire activity.

 With the potential for smoke to settle in certain areas during active operations, the public can monitor the smoke and air quality in our area and across the state by visiting, http://oregonsmoke.blogspot.com/.